ddimatos/git-release-workflow/develop-release-deploy.md

 <img width="46" alt="image" src="https://user-images.githubusercontent.com/25803172/74109181-12908600-4b36-11ea-9b05-be812d199e48.png">
 </a>

-To support a paticular release, we will adopt the support branch model, support branches are created as neeeded for customers who are on older release who can not adopt the lastest release but still need bug fixes, security fixes and ported features.
+To support a particular release, we will adopt the support branch model, support branches are created as needed for customers who are on older release who can not adopt the latest release but still need bug fixes, security fixes and ported features.
 Old releases often become incompatible with the most recent versions of projects thus we should encourage users to adopt new releases.

 Support branches are long-lived branches to maintain legacy code without the need to be merged back into master.
 Support branches
 __do not get merged__ back into __`master`__ or __`dev`__, this __would cause major merge issues__.
 Instead, commits are cherry-picked